Syria hands Aleppo ceasefire plan to Russia, wants prisoner swap

 represented at the conference, but Lavrov said their meeting was not part of a "hidden agenda".

-Sitting beside Moualem, Lavrov criticized factions in the Syrian opposition that have yet to decide whether to take part in the peace conference.
+Sitting beside Moualem, Lavrov criticised factions in the Syrian opposition that have yet to decide whether to take part in the peace conference.

 "It worries us very much that some kind of game is being played," he said.